-PREREQUISITE: FRNCH-061 or 3 years of high school French
+PREREQUISITE: FRNCH-061 or 3 years of high school French ADVISORY: Concurrent enrollment in ENGL-095 or higher level English course.

 This course utilizes the communicative approach in the acquisition of French.
 Students will gain skills in listening and understanding conversation at the intermediate level, writing, and reading.
 It is the third in a series of four semesters of college level French and emphasizes the literature and culture of France and Francophone countries such as Belgium, Switzerland and Canada as well as the various French-influenced cultures of North Africa, Haiti, and Tahiti.
 French 62 continues the visual/oral/aural approach to understanding, speaking, reading, and writing French that was undertaken in French 60 and French 61.
 May not be repeated.
+SC